superkostya/Getting_And_Cleaning_Data-COURSE_PROJECT/CodeBook.md

 * STANDING
 * LAYING

-Subject         (int)
-An index between 1 and 30 associated with one of 30 participants
+Subject         (int):  An index between 1 and 30 associated with one of 30 participants

 ##### The following 66 variables are associated with the average values of measurements that are related to one of the following two physical values:
-##### Acc: Acceleration.
+##### Acceleration - all variables that have "Acc" in their names.
 Units: standard gravity units 'g'
-##### Gyro: Angular velocity vector measured by the gyroscope for each window sample.
+##### Angular velocity vector measured by the gyroscope for each window sample -  - all variables that have "Gyro" in their names.
 Units: radians/second
 ##### NOTE: All features below are normalized and bounded within [-1,1].

 tBodyAccmeanX   (dbl)